rmukh/spherical_ridgelets/README.md

 3. Find the binary file *sphridg* in the *build/Spherical_Ridgelets-build* directory if the building succeeded.

-4. Find the python binding file *Spherical_Ridgelets_py* with *.pyd* extension in the *build/Spherical_Ridgelets-build* directory if the building succeeded.
+4. Find the python binding file *Spherical_Ridgelets_py* with *.pyd* (Windows) or *.so* (Linux) extension in the *build/Spherical_Ridgelets-build* directory if the building succeeded.
+To try to run the Demos, please, **copy** this file to the *Demos* folder.
+Do the same if you plan to use it with your python scripts.

+4.1.
 It might be in the deeper build type directory, e.g. *build/Spherical_Ridgelets-build/Release*.
-To try to run the Demos, please, copy this file to the *Demos* folder.
-Do the same if you plan to use it with your python scripts.

 5. Feel free to analyze and run the demo Python script *Demos/sr_coeffs_single_voxel.py* to see how to use the python binding (demo data is stored in demo81).